Dig into this dish!

 - Kosher salt and freshly ground black pepper

-- For the Skillet Cornbread: Heat the oven to 400 degrees.
+- For the Skillet Cornbread: Heat the oven to 400ºF.
 Put a 10-inch cast iron skillet in the oven while it heats.

-- Whisk together the flour, cornmeal, sugar, baking powder and salt in a large bowl.
+- In a large bowl, whisk together the flour, cornmeal, sugar, baking powder and salt.

-- In a medium bowl, whisk together the milk, eggs and melted butter.
+- In a medium bowl, whisk together the milk, eggs and 6 tablespoons of melted butter.

 - Make a well in the center of the dry ingredients and pour the wet mixture into the well.
 Stir in the corn, jalapeno, and scallions, until the batter is evenly combined.

-- Remove the hot skillet from the oven, add the remaining butter and swirl to coat the bottom.
+- Remove the hot skillet from the oven, add the 2 tablespoons of remaining butter and swirl to coat the bottom.
 Pour the batter into the skillet and spread the batter evenly across the pan.
 Bake until lightly golden brown, about 25 to 30 minutes.
 Cut into wedges and serve.

 - For the Pinto Beans: Heat oil over medium-high in a large Dutch oven.